ReadyResearchers/Movies123forMe/main_dashboard.md

 - Users can select which columns from the dataset to include in the algorithm and which column to use as the target variable.
 - Once users have selected an algorithm, the page run the algorithm with the chosen values in order to display difference between the predicted values and the actual values for the target variables via plot or confusion matrix.

+To get started, simply [navigate to the machine learning page](https://movies123forme/machine_learning)!

 ---

 ### Regressions Page